survivejs/react-book/manuscript/asset-management.md

 # Asset Management

-Until HTTP/2 is here you want to avoid setting up too many HTTP requests when your application is loading.
-Depending on the browser you have a set number of requests that can run in parallel.
+Loading assets, ie. stylesheets, JavaScript and such, is one of the challenges you will encounter at some point.
+Nobody likes to load megabytes of JavaScript.
+Until HTTP/2 is here, you will want to avoid performing too many HTTP requests while loading.
+That is a certain way to make your application feel slow.

+There are multiple ways to work against this problem.
+We can for instance inline various assets and load them as a part of others.
+In case of small images, we can serve those as a part of CSS.
+The same goes for fonts.
+Or we can inline CSS as a part of markup.
+That is an approach that is becoming popular with React.

+In isomorphic applications the server can provide basic markup and initial data within HTML.
+That will help us to avoid JavaScript processing and several roundtrips as the data is already there.

+Unfortunately there is no single solution that fits all cases.
+Instead we'll show you several strategies you can try to apply based on the situation.
+Webpack is quite versatile in this regard.
+With a bit of configuration you can get complex setups done.

 ## Inlining Images